Samuel-Cavada/Oracle-Highlights/README.md

 # Oracle-Highlights

-➜ Supported database and enterprise application environments running on Oracle infrastructure with account and permissions management.
+➜ Supported database and enterprise application environments running on Oracle infrastructure by unlocking user accounts.